BuckedUp-DasLabs/new-lp-code/README.md

 ### 3. Place this code and change as necessary into html/css footer

-you can add how much you want from the product depending on the button.
+you can add how much you want from the product depending on the button, and the products you want depending on the button.
 Ex:

 ```
-const buyButtonsIds = ["#element-1",{id: "#element-2", quantity: 2}]
+const buyButtonsIds = ["#element-1",{id: "#element-2", quantity: 2, products:[991,992]}]
 ```

 ```